 The mesh back also feels cool and airy, even on a hot day.
 This is great if you don’t work in an air-conditioned office, or if you have a tendency to sweat.
 Unlike other flimsy chairs, the mesh is strong enough to give good lumbar support.

-We particularly like the padded armrests, which you can flip down to rest your elbow, or flip up when you want more space to move around.
+We particularly like the padded adjustable flip up armrests, which you can flip down to rest your elbow, or flip up when you want more space to move around.
 You can 9also improve leg circulation by occasionally placing your feet on the chrome footrest.

-While the chair is affordable, it may not be as durable as others made from more heavy-duty materials.
-It may not be able to carry people with very heavy weight, and you will likely have to replace it after a few years when the cushion and mesh back start to sag.
+While the scoliosis chair is affordable, it may not be as durable as others made from more heavy-duty materials.
+It may not be able to carry people with very heavyweight, and you will likely have to replace it after a few years when the cushion and mesh back start to sag.

-This is durable and reliable office chair for people with scoliosis.
+This is a durable and reliable manager’s chair for people with scoliosis.
 The high back supports your whole back and shoulders, to encourage proper spine alignment and prevent back pain.

 And thanks to its multi-functional control, you can adjust the chair according to your needs and preferences.
 That includes the height of the chair, the angle of the back, and even the tilt.
 The tilt is particularly useful if you’re using a computer or laptop, because don’t have to lean forward to type or read the screen.
 You can avoid back and neck pain, eyestrain and carpal tunnel.

 You can also adjust the seat depth, or how far the back is from the actual bottom cushion.
 That can be useful if you’re very tall or very short, since you can find the distance where your buttocks, knees and thighs can be at the most natural and comfortable position.